-Leg length or radii: After the inflow module, standard leg lengths should be possible [105 n mi (195 km]).
+Leg length or radii: After the inflow module, standard leg lengths should be possible [105 n mi (195 km]), though shorter legs are preferred to maintain communications with the sUAS.
 So long as sUAS-P-3 separation is kept to 125 n mi (230 km) or less, no complications should arise with respect to command and control between the sUAS and the P-3.